Code of Conduct

 - “Pajama pants” are not appropriate except in one’s own residence hall.

-- Women are allowed to wear earrings and/or a small nose stud.
+- Students are allowed to wear earrings and/or a small nose stud.
 All other piercings are prohibited.

 - Shoes must be worn in all buildings except residence halls.